-Yardage shown is for FOUR CUSHIONS and includes extra for special fussy cutting and to allow the piping fabric to be cut on the bias.
+NOTE: Yardage shown is for FOUR CUSHIONS and includes extra for special fussy cutting and to allow the Piping fabric to be cut on the Bias.

-- 7 yards of a 54″+ wide outdoor fabric for the inside seat panels, the full outside panels, the piping, and the ties of all cushions; we used 54″ Sun N Shade by Waverly in Panama Wave Sunset
+- 7 yards of a 54″+ wide outdoor fabric for the inside seat panels, the full outside panels, the Piping, and the ties of all cushions; we orignally used 54″ Sun N Shade by Waverly in Panama Wave Sunset

 - 5 yards of 18″ wide x 2″ deep foam; we used NuFoam by Fairfield